nxtep-io/ts-framework-validation/README.md

 ### Param composition

-For more complex structures you can use the Param Composition layer:
+For more complex structures you can use the Param Composition layer using dot notation.

 ```typescript
 import Validate, { Params } from 'ts-framework-validation';